Aug. 25, 2016

 Colemon is best known as the pioneering founder of one of Chicago’s largest and most influential churches, Christ Universal Temple, established in 1956.
 In 1974, she founded the Universal Foundation for Better Living, an international association of New Thought Christian churches and study groups.
 The Johnnie Colemon Theological Seminary is named in her honor.
 She passed away in 2014, at age 94.

 Unity was founded in 1889 and helps people of all faiths apply positive spiritual principles in their daily lives.
-Unity World Headquarters at Unity Village publishes Daily Word, a magazine of inspirational messages distributed to nearly 1 million people in more than 100 countries.
-The Unity prayer ministry, Silent Unity, offers prayer support 24/7.
-Silent Unity receives about 2 million letters, telephone calls, and online requests for prayer annually.
-Anyone in need of prayer support at any time may call (1-800) NOW-PRAY (669-7729) or visit silentunity.org.
+Unity World Headquarters at Unity Village publishes Daily Word®, a magazine of inspirational messages distributed to nearly 1 million people in more than 100 countries.
+The Unity prayer ministry, Silent Unity®, offers prayer support 24/7.
+Silent Unity receives nearly 2 million letters, telephone calls and online requests for prayer annually.
+Anyone in need of prayer support at any time may call 816-969-2000 or visit silentunity.org.